babluV/EcommerceCart_react/README.md

-# Shopping Cart in React JS
+# Ecommerce Cart in React JS